-This is another subtle skin fade style that increases the length above the ear.
+This subtle skin fade style increases the length above the ear.
 This gradually grows in length until it blends in with the hair at the top of your head.
-This works well for men who want to keep their hair short around their ears and back of neck.
+This works well for men who want to keep their hair short around their ears and the back of their neck.

 3. Mid or Medium Bald Fade

 This cut is in between the low and high bald fade.
-While barbers begin the fade about an inch over the ear, it looks best when you have a voluminous hair style on top.
+While barbers begin to fade about an inch over the ear, a voluminous hairstyle looks best.
 Men typically wear a pompadour style with a mid bald fade.

 4. High Fade

-This is a striking look with a high-contrast bald fade that definitely requires an expert barber to hit the right mark.
-The skin is shaven bald on a high line around the ears up to two inches above.
+The high fade is a striking look with a high-contrast bald fade that definitely requires an expert barber to hit the right mark.
+The skin is shaved bald on a high line around the ears up to two inches above.
 From this point, the cut quickly transitions into the hairstyle at the top of your head.